bbauska/BI-JS-for-webdev/README.md

 Let&apos;s give it a defer attribute so it will load asynchronously and let&apos;s also use source and pass the path that is script.JS.

-So if I click on save now we should see todo app here.
+If I click on save now we should see todo app here.

 Now let&apos;s first create the structure.

-So here we want a div and let&apos;s give this a class of container.
+Here we want a div and let&apos;s give this a class of container.

 Let&apos;s have a h1 or heading of todo app And then let&apos;s have a form.

-So let&apos;s give this an ID of task form.
+Let&apos;s give this an ID of task form.
 And in this form we want an input where user will type the task and we can give it a type of text and ID of let&apos;s say task input.